daniloqps/GetCleanCoursera/README.md

 R Language has many functions to load data, but in this case, the Dataset contains ~ 100mb, so we needed a very efficient function:

-            {data.table} fread : "Similar to read.table but faster and more convenient."
+            {data.table} fread : "Similar to read.table but faster
+            and more convenient."
 R Documentation

 In this dataset, some informations was allocated in different files

 - Data Files: 'subject_train.txt', 'X_train.txt', 'y_train.txt', 'subject_test.txt', 'X_test.txt', 'y_test.txt'
 - Description Files: 'activity_labels.txt', 'features_info.txt'

 The files 'X_train.txt' and 'X_test.txt' contains a lot of columns and we can bind the name of them direct in 'fread()'.
-So, we need to load 'features_info.txt' before, using the same 'fread()' function, but converting rows in columns to adjust with the parameter col.names in fread().
-To do this we use t() function
+So, we need to load 'features_info.txt' before, using the same 'fread()' function, but converting rows in columns to adjust with the parameter 'col.names' in 'fread()'.
+To do this we use 't()' function

             {base} t : "Given a matrix or data.frame x, t returns the transpose of x" R Documentation

 The other files contains basically the same parameters in 'fread()' to load.